hap-server/hap-server/README.md

         - [ ] Automation conditions
     - [ ] Install + manage plugins in the web interface?
         - Like server output???
+- Internal features
+    - [x] Cached accessories
+        - Accessory configuration can be cached so the server can run immediately and have accessories load in the background.
 - [x] Full compatibility with Homebridge
-    - Run instead of Homebridge and use all Homebridge plugins with the web interface
+    - Run instead of Homebridge and use all Homebridge plugins with the web interface.
+Homebridge accessories appear and can be controlled in the web interface and by automations on the server and Homebridge's HAP bridge but cannot be added to hap-server's HAP bridges.

 Installation
 ---